moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 We improved the code of the new flatnavigation nay-drawer menu items to be uniformly.
 Furthermore, we improved the layout of the menu by styling borders, icons and margins.
 Now a user can recognize faster what items belong together to a parent node.

+### Course settings icon

+The course settings icon will now be displayed on all sites that renders the course header.
+This improves the accessibility to those settings as there is not a onmipresent block anymore.

 Further information
 -------------------